Azure/azure-service-operator/docs/howto/quickstart.md

 E.g.

 ```
+kubectl get ResourceGroup
+NAME                     PROVISIONED   MESSAGE
+app-rg-azvotessqldemo1   true          successfully provisioned

 kubectl get AzureSqlServer
 NAME                  PROVISIONED   MESSAGE
 sql-azurevotesdemo   true          successfully provisioned

+kubectl get AzureSqlDatabase
+NAME                    PROVISIONED   MESSAGE
+sqldb-azvotessqldemo1   true          successfully provisioned

+kubectl get AzureSqlFirewallRule
+NAME                    PROVISIONED   MESSAGE
+saso-sql-fwrule         true          successfully provisioned
+saso-sql-fwrule-local   true          successfully provisioned
 ```

 Once all the Azure resources are successfully provisioned (ResourceGroup, AzureSqlServer, AzureSqlDatabase, AzureSqlFirewallRule) the Azure Votes App will be able to start.

-Note: The Azure resources take 3-4 minutes to become ready.
+>The Azure resources take 3-4 minutes to become ready.
 The application will attempt to start once the resources are provisioned but this doesn't mean all networking is in fact ready.
 For the reason the application is biult to handle failures in connection by exiting so Kubernetes can restart it.

 Your deployment may restart 5 times before everything is actually available.